2022 Petrópolis floods: Background

 Petrópolis is a popular tourist city in Brazil, and as it expanded, its poorer residents built upon the nearby mountainsides.
 This led to deforestation and poor drainage in these areas of the city.
-From 2007 to 2010 geologists carried out a number of reports and landslide risk map for the Quitandinha district, and found the most vulnerable areas of the municipality.
+From 2007 to 2010 geologists carried out a number of studies and issued reports and landslide risk map for the Quitandinha district, highlighting the most vulnerable areas of the municipality.
 These findings should have been disseminated throughout Petropolis but, due to insufficient funding, this did not happen.

 Additionally, the local authorities of Petrópolis ordered a survey in 2017 and identified 15,240 houses with a high risk of being destroyed due to heavy rainfalls, which covered about 18% of the city.
 The city, however, was unable to act on this report.

 The National Natural Disaster Alert Monitoring Center (Cemaden) issued an alert on the magnitude of the storm two days before the floods on 15 February.
 According to specialists, the warning should have prompted the authorities to mobilize to evacuate the residents.
 Despite the intensity of the tragedy that would be drawn a few hours later, this alert was issued in a classification of "moderate risk of landslides".